Orestisio/plant_leafs/README.md

 # Multi-classification of Plant Leaf Images
 Multi-classification of plant diseases based on cut leaf images.

-We are parsing the root location of our dataset and extract the
+*  Data Preparation
+*  Model Definition
-*  Folder names(labels)
+*  Folder __Modules__ if we want to package our Functionalities.
-*  File_paths
-*  The total amount of files for each folder.
+*  Kaggle: a single script that has all the processes & functionalities to run the hole project
+    *  Data is already processed and prepared to ready to go splits stored in Kaggle, here we just __LOAD__
+    *  Here we have a simple function to load & prepare specific collection of models

 ## [Dataset Exploration and preparation](https://github.com/Orestisio/plant_leafs/tree/main/Prepare%20Dataset).